 The Department encourages the submission of joint projects or applications that address regional or multi-jurisdictional composting approaches from any combination of two or more governmental, for-profit, or not-for-profit organizations.

 DCEO will accept applications under this program until funding for this initiative is exhausted.

 Since 2005, the Governor’s Office and the Department of Natural Resources has worked with the United States Fish and Wildlife Service to award grants to 60 groups across the state,

 including elementary schools, and community organizations to build rain gardens.
 These community groups have designed rain gardens to solve a wide variety of problems, including erosion, poor drainage,

 habitat restoration and rehabilitation, water quality, and storm water runoff.

 Teachers may apply to receive funds for natural resources-related field trips with their students.

-Schoolyard Habitat Action Grants (Form for Grant, pdf format) (available to schools, nature centers and youth groups)
+Schoolyard Habitat Action Grants (Schoolyard Action Grant Form) are available to schools, nature centers and youth groups.